bmaupin/levelator-docker/README.md

 #### Usage

-This image has been published to Docker Hub at [https://hub.docker.com/r/bmaupin/levelator](https://hub.docker.com/r/bmaupin/levelator)
+This image has been published to [GitHub Container Registry](https://github.com/bmaupin/levelator-docker/pkgs/container/levelator) and [Docker Hub](https://hub.docker.com/r/bmaupin/levelator)

 To use it: